 Logicians have long studied reasoning about both information and action - though they may come to these pursuits from different academic fields.
-Logical systems analyzing information often come from the philosophical study of knowledge and belief, but in recent years they have entered computer science and economics.
+Logical systems analysing information often come from the philosophical study of knowledge and belief, but in recent years they have entered computer science and economics.
 'Dynamic logics' of action come from computer science, in the analysis of programs and processes, but have spread to philosophy and linguistics.
 These contacts have blossomed over the years, and taken their practitioners to Nobel Prizes, Turing Awards, or their equivalents in philosophy.
+The four pictures in Figure 6 present a gallery of relevant names and topics ranging from philosophy through computer science to game theory.